 Yes, baking gnocchi instead of boiling it separately works beautifully.
 In this recipe, the gnocchi simmers in tomato sauce and becomes soft and full of flavour!

 👍🏼 Helpful tips and possible variations

 This baked gnocchi recipe is not overly spicy.
 My young taste-tester who does not normally like spicy food gave it a thumbs up.

 However, if you need to reduce the heat, you can use regular paprika instead of smoked paprika and use regular diced tomatoes instead of fire-roasted tomatoes.

 If you use ground beef or ground chicken instead of plant-based ground beef, you may need to drain some of the fat from the pan after you've browned the meat.

 🍽 Serving suggestions

-This skillet dish is quite filling, so all you'll need is a simple green salad or a kale salad to round out your meal.
+This skillet dish is quite filling, so all you'll need is a simple healthy salad or a kale salad to round out your meal.
 Try any of these favourite healthy salads:

 Store leftovers covered in the fridge for up to 3 days.
 Reheat it gently in the microwave or covered in the oven at 350°F. for 10-20 minutes or until heated through.

 Dishes made with gnocchi do not freeze particularly well.
 The gnocchi becomes mushy and breaks down, so devour this dish while it's fresh!